igorw/ConfigServiceProvider/README.md

 # ConfigServiceProvider

-A config ServiceProvider for [Silex](http://silex.sensiolabs.org) with support for php, json and yaml.
+A config ServiceProvider for [Silex](http://silex.sensiolabs.org) with support for php, json, yaml, and toml.

 ## Usage